 Where can you buy Bitcoins?

 Not every exchange can be used in every country.
-But no matter where you’re from, you might find your country and the exchanges that are available in your region listed here.
+But no matter where you’re from, you might find your country and the exchanges that are available in your region listed here or find alternatives to Binance here.

 Stock Exchange versus Bitcoin Exchange Platform